unit-io/unitdb/docs/usage.md

 ```

 ### Batch operation
 Use batch operation to bulk insert records into unitdb or bulk delete records from unitdb.
-See examples under cmd/benchmark folder.

 #### Writing to a batch
 Use Batch.Put() to write to a single topic in a batch.